Skip to main content

 Object Storage with MinIO

-MinIO is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.
-MinIO is designed in a cloud-native manner to scale sustainably in multi-tenant environments.
+MinIO is a high-performance distributed object storage server, designed for large-scale private cloud infrastructure.
+MinIO is designed to be cloud-native so that it can scale sustainably in multi-tenant environments.

 You can install the MinIO server by compiling the source code or via a binary file.
-For this guide, we will make use of the binary and we will be deploying on a server running Ubuntu 18.04.
+For this guide, we'll use the binary and deploy on a server running Ubuntu 22.04.

 First, if you haven't updated the package database recently, update it now: